2015 DFL-Supercup

 The 2015 DFL-Supercup was the sixth edition of the German Super Cup under the name DFL-Supercup, an annual football match contested by the winners of the previous season's Bundesliga and DFB-Pokal competitions.
 It featured Bayern Munich, the winners of the 2014–15 Bundesliga, and VfL Wolfsburg, the winners of the 2014–15 DFB-Pokal.

 Bayern lost 2–0 in the previous edition, to Borussia Dortmund.

 The match was played on 1 August 2015.
 Wolfsburg defeated Bayern Munich 5–4 on penalties after the match had ended 1–1.

 Teams

-In the following table, matches until 1996 were in the DFB-Supercup era, since 2010 were in the DFL-Supercup era.
+In the following table, matches until 1996 in the DFB-Supercup era, matches since 2010 in the DFL-Supercup era.

 Match

 Summary

 Arjen Robben had put Bayern Munich ahead in the 49th minute from close range after goalkeeper Koen Casteels had fumbled a cross from the left from Douglas Costa.
 Nicklas Bendtner leveled the game in the 89th minute scoring at the near post after a cross from Kevin De Bruyne from the right.
 Bendtner went on to score the decisive penalty in the penalty shoot-out shooting high into the top left corner as Wolfsburg won 5–4.